menu

 Occupations and Workforce

-Marshallville is a blue-collar town, with 39.55% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Marshallville is generally considered to be a blue-collar town.
+39.55% of the Marshallville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Marshallville is a village of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Marshallville who work in office and administrative support (13.56%), sales jobs (8.76%), and management occupations (7.91%).

 Also of interest is that Marshallville has more people living here who work in computers and math than 95% of the places in the US.